The Triangle Condition for the Marked Random Connection Model: Sub-Critical Convergence

-We now consider the objects required to bound the displacement of the lace operator.
-In addition to the objects used to bound the lace operator itself, we require bounds on
+We now consider the objects required to bound the displacement of the lace expansion coefficient operator.
+In addition to the objects used to bound the lace expansion coefficient operator itself, we require bounds on